MajorK1n999s/Code_Snippete/README.md

 # Code_Snippete
-in this code snippet I will share you some of Game mechanics and logistics programs
+in this code snippet I will share you some code logic which i am using my work perpose